>

 Vesna Pavlović

-The Engine for Art, Democracy & Justice (EADJ) at Vanderbilt University will host the thematic exhibition — Prefabricating Solidarity: IMS-Žeželj Between Yugoslavia, Cuba, and AngolaThe exhibition is scheduled to be on view at EADJ’s Begonia Labs from August 21, 2025 – December 5, 2025.
+The Engine for Art, Democracy & Justice (EADJ) at Vanderbilt University hosted the thematic exhibition — Prefabricating Solidarity: IMS-Žeželj Between Yugoslavia, Cuba, and AngolaThe exhibition was on view at EADJ’s Begonia Labs from August 21, 2025 – December 5, 2025.

 Prefabricating Solidarity was conceived and organized by a collaborative curatorial and authorial team, including Vladimir Kulić, Vesna Pavlović, Jelica Jovanović, Fredo Rivera, Ana Knežević, Emilia Epštajn.